MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 ## Run-As account

 Each JEA endpoint has a designated **run-as** account.
-This is the account under which the connecting user's actions are performed.
+This is the account under which the connecting user's actions are executed.
 This account is configurable in the [session configuration file](session-configurations.md), and the account you choose has a significant bearing on the security of your endpoint.

 **Virtual accounts** are the recommended way of configuring the **run-as** account.
 Virtual accounts are one-time, temporary local accounts that are created for the connecting user to use during the duration of their JEA session.
-As soon as their session is terminated, the virtual account is destroyed and cannot be used anymore.
-The connecting user does not know the credentials for the virtual account and cannot use the virtual account to access the system via other means, such as Remote Desktop or an unconstrained PowerShell endpoint.
+As soon as their session is terminated, the virtual account is destroyed and can't be used anymore.
+The connecting user doesn't know the credentials for the virtual account.
+The virtual account can't be used to access the system via other means like Remote Desktop or an unconstrained PowerShell endpoint.

 By default, virtual accounts belong to the local administrators group on the machine.
 This gives